How to clean a pond pump

 14. Put pump back in the pond

 Your cleaned pump should now be good as new.
-Place back in the pond, give it a gentle shake to remove any air bubbles, plug it back in and switch it back on.
+Place back in the pond, or water garden, give it a gentle shake to remove any air bubbles, plug it back in and switch it back on.